Free · No signup · 60 seconds

 Find out exactly where you rank locally, what's broken on your Google Business Profile, and the three fixes that move the needle.
 Restaurant-specific.
 Honest.
 Free.

 No credit card.
 No signup.
-Powered by Scout, our SEO Specialist.
+Powered by Atlas, who runs listings & presence for the Nuxa team.

 Six dimensions, 43 individual points.
 Not a generic SEO scan repackaged — a restaurant SEO scan built for the things that move covers.